Refrillygt/Refrillygt/README.md

 ---

 <p align="center">
-  <i>"Any fool can write code that a computer can understand.
+  <i>"Any fools can write code that a computer can understand.
 Good programmers write code that humans can understand." - Martin Fowler</i>
 </p>